HMS Valiant (1914): Battle of Jutland

+Post-Jutland service

+On 19 August 1916, the 5th Battle Squadron was sent to prevent an attack by the German High Seas Fleet on the town of Sunderland.
+The 5th Battle Squadron were stationed 30 nmi ahead of the main fleet to scout for the High Seas Fleet, but did not see combat as the High Seas Fleet abandoned the attack before any engagement could occur.

+Following a night-shooting exercise on 24 August 1916, HMS Warspite collided with Valiant, necessitating repairs which were completed by 18 September of that same year.

 Inter-war period

 From 1919 to the end of 1924 Valiant was part of the 1st Battle Squadron, Atlantic Fleet after which she was with the 1st Battle Squadron of the Mediterranean Fleet until March 1929.
 On 2 December 1930 she was recommissioned for service in the Atlantic where in 1931 her crew participated in the Invergordon Mutiny.
 March 1932 saw her transferred to the Home Fleet until in July 1935 she was once again in the Mediterranean.

 World War II

-On 30 November 1939 Valiant was commissioned at Devonport and assigned to the America and West Indies Station.
+On 30 November 1939, Valiant was commissioned at Devonport and assigned to the America and West Indies Station.

-Returning to Britain in December 1939, she escorted Canadian troops across the Atlantic and joined Home Fleet on 7 January 1940.
+Returning to Britain in December 1939, she escorted Canadian troops across the Atlantic and joined the Home Fleet on 7 January 1940.
 Valiant engaged in escort duty for troop transports and in May 1940 supported the British landing forces in the Norwegian campaign.
-While there, the battleship narrowly escaped a torpedo fired by U 38.
+While there, the battleship narrowly escaped a torpedo fired by U-38.